Lerch $\Phi$ asymptotics: Introduction and summary

 as $z\to\infty$, with

 and

 $n=1,2,3,\ldots$.
-They do truncate the two sums in \eqref{FL1} and give sharp error bounds for each truncated sum.
-It seems not possible to combine the two error bounds to obtain an approximation that is correct up to a combined error estimate of, say, $\bigO\left(z^{-N}\right)$, especially because the second sum in \eqref{FL1} is divergent, and its terms completely dominate the combined asymptotics.
-The incomplete gamma function in the first series seems misplaced, because for each $n$ we have $\frac{\Gamma(s,(a-n)\ln(-z))}{\left(a-n\right)^s z^{n}} =\bigO\left(\frac{\left(\ln(-z)\right)^s}{\left(-z\right)^a}\right)$ as $z\to\infty$.
+The second representation for $A_n(z,s,a)$ in \eqref{FL2} is in terms of the Kummer $M$ confluent hypergeometric function (see \cite[\href{https://dlmf.nist.gov/13.2.E2}{equation~(13.2.2)}]{NIST:DLMF}), and is more convenient from an analytical/numerical point of view.
+In \cite{Ferreira2004}, they do truncate the two sums in \eqref{FL1} and give sharp error bounds for each truncated sum.
+It seems not possible to combine the two error bounds to obtain an approximation that is correct up to a combined error estimate of, say, $\bigO\bigl(z^{-N}\bigr)$, especially because the second sum in \eqref{FL1} is divergent, and its terms completely dominate the combined asymptotics.
+The incomplete gamma function in the first series seems misplaced, because for each $n$ we have \smash{$\frac{\Gamma(s,(a-n)\ln z)}{(a-n)^s (-z)^{n}} =\bigO\bigl(\frac{(\ln z)^s}{z^a}\bigr)$} as $z\to\infty$.
 Hence, it seems that the incomplete gamma function should be incorporated in the second series of \eqref{FL1}.
 However, we do observe that the advantage of definition \eqref{FL2} is that in this way the $A_n(z,s,a)$ are bounded as $a\to n$.

-Below we will show that the large $z$ asymptotics simplifies dramatically when $s$ is an integer, and it will take a considerable amount of work to obtain that result from \eqref{FL1}.
+Below, we will show that the large $z$ asymptotics simplifies dramatically when $s$ is an integer.
+It will take a considerable amount of work to obtain that result from \eqref{FL1}.

-It is very surprising that it is not well known that the Lerch transcendent has a simple Mellin-Barnes integral representation.
+It is very surprising that it is not well known that the Lerch transcendent has a simple Mellin--Barnes integral representation.
 This is a more obvious tool to obtain asymptotics.
-For the moment we take $\Re a>0$.
-In this case we have the Mellin-Barnes integral representation (see \cite[(3.11)]{Srivastava2011})
+For the moment we take $\operatorname{Re} a>0$.
+In this case, we have the Mellin--Barnes integral representation (see \cite[equation~(3.11)]{Srivastava2011})